Singularities of equidistants and global centre symmetry sets of Lagrangian submanifolds: Classifications of the GCS of Lagrangian curves

-In this section, using the equivalence of $GCS(L)$ introduced in section \ref{section-sing-GCS}, we classify the singularities of the Global Centre Symmetry set of a Lagrangian curve $L$, that is, a curve $L\subset(\mathbb R^2,\omega)$.

-To set the stage, we first state the results for the $GCS$ of a curve on the affine plane $\mathbb R^2$, when no symplectic structure on $\mathbb R^2$ is considered.

-The main results for this non-Lagrangian case were obtained in \cite{Ber}, \cite{Jan} and \cite{GZ1}-\cite{GZ2} by various methods and are summarized in Theorem \ref{curvestability} below, which can also be proved using the affine-invariant method of chord equivalence, which is the analogous of $(1,2m)$-Lagrangian equivalence when no symplectic structure is considered.
+We now classify the singularities of the global centre symmetry set of a Lagrangian curve $L\subset(\mathbb R^2,\omega)$.
+To set the stage, we first state the results for the $GCS$ of a curve on the affine plane $\mathbb R^2$, when no symplectic structure is considered.
+These results, obtained in \cite{Ber}, \cite{Jan} and \cite{GZ1}-\cite{GZ2} by various methods, are summarized in Theorem \ref{curvestability} and can also be proved using the affine-invariant method of chord equivalence, the analogous of $(1,2m)$-Lagrangian equivalence when no symplectic structure is considered.
 Theorem \ref{globalresults} presents global results for the $GCS$ of a convex curve, some of which have not been stated before.

-\begin{thm}[\cite{Ber}, \cite{Jan}, \cite{GZ1}-\cite{GZ2}] Affine stable GCS of a smooth convex closed curve $M\subset\mathbb R^2$ (no symplectic structure) consists of three components: \\ i) The CSS, a smooth curve with (possible) self intersections and cusp singularities, ii) the Wigner caustic, a smooth curve with (possible) self intersections and cusp singularities lying on the smooth part of the CSS, and iii) the middle axes, which are smooth half-lines starting at the the cusp points of the CSS. \end{thm}
+\begin{thm}[\cite{Ber}, \cite{Jan}, \cite{GZ1}-\cite{GZ2}] Affine stable GCS of a smooth convex closed curve $M\subset\mathbb R^2$ (no symplectic structure) consists of: \\ i) The CSS, a smooth curve with (possible) self intersections and cusp singularities, ii) the Wigner caustic, a smooth curve with (possible) self intersections and cusp singularities lying on the smooth part of the CSS, and iii) the middle axes, which are smooth half-lines starting at the the cusp points of the CSS. \end{thm}